-Bishop Fleming LLP, Bishop Fleming Bath Limited, Bishop Fleming Payroll Services Limited, Bishop Fleming Corporate Finance Limited and Bishop Fleming Trustee Company Limited all operate under the Bishop Fleming brand and are together known as ‘Bishop Fleming’.
+Bishop Fleming LLP, Bishop Fleming Bath Limited, Bishop Fleming Payroll Services Limited, Bishop Fleming Trustee Company Limited all operate under the Bishop Fleming brand and are together known as ‘Bishop Fleming’.
 Any reference in this communication or its attachments to ‘Bishop Fleming’ is to be construed as a reference to the Bishop Fleming entity from which the advice originates.

-The registered office of all of the above entities is at Stratus House, Emperor Way, Exeter Business Park, Exeter, EX1 3QS.
+The registered office of all of the above entities is Stratus House, Emperor Way, Exeter Business Park, Exeter, EX1 3QS.

 The meaning of ‘personal data’ refers to any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 It may include (but is not limited to):

 What is sensitive personal data?

 The GDPR refers to sensitive personal data as “special categories of personal data”.
 The special categories specifically include racial or ethnic origin, trade union membership, data where processed to uniquely identify an individual.

 What is a Data Controller?